This noodle kugel recipe is definitely American with its dark brown sugar and pecans. Your guests will love it.–Joan Nathan

-There are many ways to top a sweet noodle kugel.
-Cornflakes, cinnamon sugar, and graham crackers are some common choices.
-But this noodle kugel recipe goes way beyond commonplace.
+There are many ways to top a sweet noodle kugel recipe—cornflakes, cinnamon sugar, and graham crackers are common choices, but this noodle kugel recipe goes way beyond commonplace.
+It’s essentially an upside-down noodle kugel.
 First, the mold is coated in melted butter.
-Then dark brown sugar is pressed into the butter and embellished with pecan halves.
-After baking, the kugel is inverted and, lo and behold, what’s right-side-up is a surface coated with beautifully caramelized pecans that taste quite a lot like praline.
-The kugel itself is classically simple to allow the praline topping to sing.
+Then, dark brown sugar is pressed into the butter and embellished with pecan halves.
+After baking, the kugel is inverted and, lo and behold, what’s right-side-up is an impressive, praline-like layer of caramelized pecans.
+The underlying noodle kugel is classically simple so as to shamelessly flaunt the stunningly sweet surface.

 Noodle Kugel Recipe

 - Quick Glance